sirkon/mad/testdata/metric.md

 WHERE date = $Date
 ```

-* for version in all countries
+* per version within all countries
 ```sql
 SELECT
     $Date AS date,